Soldier Remembered as Poppies flood the Tower of London

 Tower of London

 In the end the Germans managed to advance 40 miles but with a catastrophic loss of life.
 William Blomfield was one of around 236,000 British troops who were lost between the launch of the offensive on 21 March 1918 and 29 April 1918.
 In the same time period the Germans lost 348,000 yet the attack was not decisive.
-Despite making initial gains, the ground proved difficult to hold and supply, torn up from previous battles the surrounding infrastructure had already been destroyed and so moving troops around was difficult.
+Despite making initial gains, the ground proved difficult to hold and supply.
+Torn up from previous battles the surrounding infrastructure had already been destroyed and so moving troops around was difficult.

 Tower of London

-It was at some point during the retreat in those four days since the offensive began that William was injured and taken towards the Canadian Stationery Hospital at Doullens where, on 25 March 1918, he eventually died of his wounds.
-Attacks from the Royal Flying Corps and rearguard actions from the cavalry of the third army had slowed the German advance possibly long enough to for William to be transferred but it wasn’t enough.
-The day afterwards at the Doullens Conference, the allies took a more co-ordinated approach in order to try and hold back the advance, combining both operations of the French and British armies under the leadership of General Ferdinand Foch, a Frenchman.
-The attacks continued but the more unified command structure gave confidence in the ‘steadfastness of the Franco-British alliance’ and provided the grounding for the staying of the German advance.
+It was at some point during the retreat in those four days since the offensive began that William was injured.
+He was taken towards the Canadian Stationery Hospital at Doullens.
+It was there, on 25 March 1918, that he eventually died of his wounds.
+Attacks from the Royal Flying Corps and rearguard actions from the cavalry of the third army had slowed the German advance.
+It’s possible that this was long enough to for William to be transferred but it wasn’t enough.

 Tower of London